Jakob Ammann: Attempts at reconciliation

-Today in North America, the Amish and Mennonites (the Reist side became known as Mennonites after the schism; in a paradox, it was the Amish side that was pushing for the introduction of Dutch Mennonite ideas, but those opposing the ideas eventually became known as Mennonites) live side by side in many communities and work together peacefully in publishing, businesses, and charitable aid projects.
+Today in North America, the Amish and Mennonites work side-by-side on business and charitable aid projects.
 However, official sharing of ministry and communion is rare among the most conservative groups of Old Order Amish and Mennonites.
-In more moderate groups, there remains little to no effect from the schism, with the exception of names of churches.
+In more moderate groups, there remains little to no effect from the schism, with the exception of names of churches.The Reist side became known as Mennonites after the schism.

+But in a paradox, it was the Amish side that was pushing for the introduction of Dutch Mennonite ideas, and those opposing the ideas eventually became known as Mennonites.